 Most workers in Kansas are covered by workers’ comp, except:

 - Realtors and others who work as independent contractors

-- Truck drivers as well as other vehicle owner-operators that carry occupational accident insurance policies
+- Truck drivers and other vehicle owner-operators who carry occupational accident insurance policies

 - Firefighters that belong to a firefighters’ relief association

 - Employees who work for employers with an annual payroll of no more than $20,000